 Cognitive and perceptual psychologists work around human thinking, memory, reasoning, perception, decision-making, and judgment.
 The field studies how the mind copes with reality and how people comprehend, gain knowledge or communicate.
 You need to earn a Ph.D. to practice as a cognitive and perceptual psychologist.
 Licensure is a plus but it is not a requirement unless you are in a consulting practice or clinical profession.
 The range of specializations includes visual processing, artificial intelligence, memory disorders, children’s understanding of emotions, conscious and unconscious behavior, and self-awareness.

 To counsel means to guide and help people cope with life problems, allowing them to realize their central strengths and helping them understand their psychological well-being.
-This type of psychologist is expert at observing the differences in human traits in many respects, including religion, race, and sexual orientation around which instruction, research, and psychotherapy work revolve.
+This type of psychologist is an expert at observing the differences in human traits in many respects, including religion, race, and sexual orientation around which instruction, research, and psychotherapy work revolve.
 Graduates of Counseling Psychology Ph.D. programs work in government agencies, research firms, private firms, substance abuse treatment centers, and universities to counsel people of all age groups.

 A branch that deals with human psychological development, developmental psychology helps people in various stages of life: prenatal, early childhood, middle childhood, adolescence, early adulthood, middle adulthood, and finally, old age.
 This is a wide-field specialization that leads to various career paths such as rehabilitation counselor, behavioral therapist, caseworker, and school counselor.
 Several schools across the country offer Master’s Degree and Doctoral Degree programs in Developmental Psychology.